rust-lang/cargo/src/doc/src/reference/environment-variables.md

 * `RUSTC` — Instead of running `rustc`, Cargo will execute this specified compiler instead.
 See [`build.rustc`] to set via config.
-* `RUSTC_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this specified wrapper instead, passing as its commandline arguments the rustc invocation, with the first argument being `rustc`.
+* `RUSTC_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this specified wrapper instead, passing as its command-line arguments the rustc invocation, with the first argument being `rustc`.
 Useful to set up a build cache tool such as `sccache`.
 See [`build.rustc-wrapper`] to set via config.
-* `RUSTC_WORKSPACE_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this specified wrapper instead for workspace members only, passing as its commandline arguments the rustc invocation, with the first argument being `rustc`.
+* `RUSTC_WORKSPACE_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this specified wrapper instead for workspace members only, passing as its command-line arguments the rustc invocation, with the first argument being `rustc`.
 It affects the filename hash so that artifacts produced by the wrapper are cached separately.
 See [`build.rustc-workspace-wrapper`] to set via config.